DocuRe/git-metrics/README.md

 # git-metrics

 The idea behind this application is to provide reporting on github projects.
-This project using the Graphql to pull data and Pancake/D3js to render reports.
+This project uses Graphql to pull data and Pancake/D3js to render reports.

 Pull Requests are welcomed.